 What does the extension do?

-The extension provides Pluralsight Skills content recommendations in VS Code based on the coding languages and file extensions you’re using, while also offering access to Pluralsight’s content Search, personal or company channels, and your organization’s Q&A.
+The extension provides Pluralsight Skills content recommendations in VS Code based on the coding languages and file extensions you’re using.
+It also offers access to Pluralsight’s content Search, personal or company channels, and your organization’s Q&A.

 For more information and instructions to download the extension, please visit the marketplace (external site, opens in new tab).

 What content can I see?

-The extension shows Skills content including: video courses, interactive courses, guides, projects, and paths.
-You can also see your private channels, as well as company channels and Q&A where applicable.
+The extension shows Skills content, such as video courses, interactive courses, guides, projects, and paths.
+You can also see your private channels, as well as company channels and Q&A, where applicable.
 To update either list, click the refresh icon in that view.

 The extension will show content based on the predominant code language of your workspace, custom searches, and your dependencies – including metrics for popularity, quality, and maintenance from npms.io (external site, opens in new tab).

 The extension also recommends individual clips from video courses based on the current editor tab content.
-Highlight a section of code for more specific recommendations.
+Highlight a section of code for additional recommendations.

 Tip: To get workspace recommendations, make sure to open a folder or workspace, and not just an individual file directly.